-- Olympic Training – This is explosive resistance weight training for developing the power that drives the better 60 yard sprint, pop time, throwing velocity, slugging percentage and even lean muscle mass.
-Studies show Olympic-style lifts and their derivatives (e.g., power clean, snatch) are also considered the best training exercises to maximize muscular power and dynamic athletic performance because they are multijoint exercises, they do not have the problem of deceleration phase, and they produce some of the highest average human power outputs of all the resistance-training exercises performance (3).
+- Olympic Lift Training – This is an explosive resistance weight training program for developing the power that is the driving force behind improving the 60 yard sprint, pop time, throwing velocity, slugging percentage and even lean muscle mass.
+Studies show Olympic-style lifts and their derivatives (e.g., power clean, snatch) are also considered the best training exercises to maximize muscular power and dynamic athletic performance because they are multi-joint exercises, they do not have the problem of deceleration phase, and they produce some of the highest average human power outputs of all the resistance-training exercises for performance (3).
 It is ideal for catchers to perform clean pulls, snatch pulls and power cleans to maximize power in the low squat positions.

 - Power Training – On top of the power training from the Olympic Lifts incorporating plyometrics helps convert more of that power into the field movements.
 It is also ideal for catchers to perform plyometrics from low squat positions.